sarat458/linux/cmpe283/Assignment3/README.md

 ### Questions
 * Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
-  * Number of exits are increasing at a stable rate with 1000 increments in total exits, but later there was stability in the increment in the number of exits.
-There are more exits performed certain vm operations.
-Total number of exits before are around 4300000 before reboot and after reboot 6000000
+  * Frequency of the time spent depends on the type of exit.The number of exits tends to increase if more privileged operations are performed by the system
+  * Frequency of the exits depends on the system use.The number of exit increases as more privileged operations are performed.
 * Which are the most frequent and less frequent exit types?
   * Most frquent - MSR_WRITE -Cycle count 4859559731
   * Less frequent - DR_ACCESS - Cycle count 7625